 Although traveling with young babies is usually the ideal stage to travel with kids, (they are so portable and stay in one place), little ones can still get bored and need a few bits to keep them occupied, especially if you have a long flight or a delay.
+We always make sure we have a few baby travel toys to distract.
 Often, everyday objects make the best baby travel toys – which make them easy and cheap to source.
 Some easy to make and lightweight travel toys are included in this guide, as well as some great tried and tested travel toys for babies which can be easily purchased and used at home too.
 For older toddler travel toys see here.

 These brilliant baby travel toys are lightweight, don’t take up much space and are ideal for trains, planes or as a boredom buster at a restaurant.

 The Best Travel Toys for Babies

 Once the in flight entertainment buttons, the seat belt and safety card novelty factors have worn off, these best baby toys for the airplane will help keep boredom at bay.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.